s-tariq92/Download-Spotify-API-song-features-from-playlist/INTRO.md

 # Download-Spotify-API-song-features-from-playlist
-Step by Step code on how to download Spotify music features data using Python and Spotify API

-Step by step Python code on how to acquire Spotify song features datasets, using their web API.
+Step by step Python code on how to download Spotify song features datasets, using their web API.
 Code will target songs in a Spotify playlist.

 Spotify has ratings that describe songs.